tuckerweibell/recipe/src/components/EzTooltip/EzTooltip.md

 path: '/components/ez-tooltip'
 ---

 A tooltip is a floating label for displaying helpful contextual messages.
+When the user's mouse or focus rests on an element, a non-interactive popup is displayed near it.

 ---